IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 # NPCs

 - [[Duke Venka Vasilev]]
-- Ersatz: unofficial ringleader of the bridgetown gangs.
+- [[Ersatz]]: unofficial ringleader of the bridgetown gangs.
 Unashamed conman.
 Effeminate, socialite, british, lisp
     - young human in a silk dressing gown (PJs), a floof of light blond hair.
 Tattoo of a half opened door on one shoulder.
     - cleric (lvl 5) of Yshava (small god of doors, liminal spaces, bridges)
     - Willing to work with Vasilev as far as it benefits the gangs